 The Health Insurance Portability and Accountability Act, or HIPAA, provides privacy procedures for personal health information.

-Following these procedures, the Health Care Authority — including Medicaid, Basic Health, Washington Health and Public Employees Benefits Board (PEBB) Programs and the Uniform Medical Plan (UMP) — must protect health information collected about its members, applicants, and state employees and retirees, even after death.
+Following these procedures, the Health Care Authority — including Medicaid, Public Employees Benefits Board (PEBB) Programs and the Uniform Medical Plan (UMP) — must protect health information collected about its members, applicants, and state employees and retirees, even after death.
 This includes written, spoken, and electronic information.

 If you are a retiree receiving benefits from the Department of Retirement Systems (DRS), the PEBB Program may share your information with DRS to better serve you.

 - Health Care Authority - Cambodian, Chinese, Korean, Laotian, Russian, Somali, Spanish, Vietnamese

 - Health Care Authority and Healthplanfinder - Cambodian, Chinese, Korean, Laotian, Russian, Somali, Spanish, Vietnamese